Andrade El Idolo: United States Champion and teaming with Angel Garza (2019–2021)

 As part of the 2019 draft, Andrade and Vega were drafted to Raw.
-On December 26, during a house show at Madison Square Garden, Andrade defeated Rey Mysterio to win the United States Championship for the first time.
-Andrade successfully retained the title against Mysterio on the January 6, 2020 and January 20 episodes of Raw.
-At the Royal Rumble on January 26, Andrade defeated Humberto Carrillo to retain his championship.
-The next day, Andrade was suspended for 30 days, for violating WWE's Wellness Policy.
-To write him off television, an angle took place on Raw, where Carrillo delivered a Hammerlock DDT on Andrade onto cement.
+On December 26, at a house show in Madison Square Garden, Andrade defeated Mysterio to win the United States Championship.
+Entering 2020, Andrade successfully defended the title against Mysterio on the January 6 and 20 episodes of Raw, as well as Humberto Carrillo at Royal Rumble on January 26.
+The next day, Andrade was suspended for 30 days for violating WWE's Wellness Policy.
+He was written off television via Carrillo delivering a hammerlock DDT on Andrade onto cement on Raw.
+During his absence, Vega introduced her new associate, Angel Garza (Carrillo's cousin).
+Andrade returned at Super ShowDown on February 27, where he was eliminated by R-Truth in a gauntlet match for the Tuwaiq Trophy.
+At Elimination Chamber on March 8, he again retained his title against Carrillo.

-With Andrade absent over the next month, Zelina Vega brought up her new associate, Angel Garza, who is Carrillo's cousin, and the two then feuded.
-Andrade returned at Super ShowDown, competing in the gauntlet match for the Tuwaiq Trophy, but was eliminated by R-Truth.
-At Elimination Chamber, Andrade retained his title against Carrillo once again.
-Andrade was scheduled to team with Garza to face The Street Profits (Angelo Dawkins and Montez Ford) for the Raw Tag Team Championship at WrestleMania 36, but Andrade was removed from that match due to an injury and was replaced by Austin Theory.
-On the April 13 episode of Raw, Andrade, Garza and Theory attacked Akira Tozawa, creating a new faction.
-However, this would be short-lived, as Theory was kicked out of the faction on the May 18 episode of Raw.
-On the May 25 episode of Raw, Andrade lost the United States Championship to Apollo Crews, ending his reign at 151 days.
-He failed to regain the title from Crews at Backlash, after failed interference from Garza.

-Andrade began a tag team with Garza, including a title match against The Street Profits at SummerSlam and Clash of Champions, where they were unsuccessful.
-On the October 12 episode of Raw, Andrade lost to Garza before allowing him and Vega to be attacked by The Fiend and Alexa Bliss, thus officially splitting up the team.
-This would wind up being his final WWE match in his first tenure as Andrade disappeared from WWE programming soon after while Vega was released in November.
+Andrade and Garza were scheduled to face The Street Profits (Angelo Dawkins and Montez Ford) for the Raw Tag Team Championship at WrestleMania 36, but Andrade was removed from the match due to an injury and was replaced by Austin Theory.
+On the April 13 episode of Raw, Andrade, Garza and Theory attacked Akira Tozawa, creating a new faction, only for Theory to be kicked out of the faction on the May 18 episode of Raw.
+The following week on Raw, Andrade lost the United States Championship to Crews, ending his reign at 151 days.
+He failed to regain the title from Crews at Backlash on June 14.
+Andrade and Garza unsuccessfully challenged The Street Profits for their title at SummerSlam on August 23 and Clash of Champions on September 27.
+On the October 12 episode of Raw, Andrade lost to Garza before allowing him and Vega to be attacked by The Fiend and Alexa Bliss, splitting up the team in what was Andrade's final appearance in his first WWE tenure.
 In March 2021, Andrade requested his release from WWE and was initially denied, but WWE eventually granted his release on March 21.

 Lucha Libre AAA Worldwide (2021–2022)

-On May 2, 2021, Andrade appeared via video package on Lucha Libre AAA Worldwide's Rey de Reyes show, challenging AAA Mega Champion Kenny Omega to a championship match at Triplemanía XXIX.
-On May 18, the match was officially announced.
-At the event, Andrade, accompanied by Ric Flair, was defeated by Omega.

-On April 30, 2022, at Triplemanía XXX: Monterrey, Andrade, who was teamed with Cibernético and Deonna Purrazzo, was defeated by Bandido, Taya, and Pagano in a trios match.
+On May 2, 2021, at Lucha Libre AAA Worldwide (AAA)'s Rey de Reyes ("King of Kings"), Andrade appeared via video package, challenging AAA Mega Champion Kenny Omega to a championship match at Triplemanía XXIX, which was then made official.
+At the event on August 14, Andrade, accompanied by Ric Flair, failed to win the title.
+He returned at Triplemanía XXX: Monterrey on April 30, 2022, teaming with Cibernético and Deonna Purrazzo in a loss to Bandido, Pagano and Taya.